In aid of the Scotland Boat Show this weekend, I've rounded up my top 5 Scottish sailing tips...

-1. No. 1 tip is get Antares charts - unofficial large scale charts of anchorages on the west coast that work alongside digital charts on an ipad or iphone.
+1. No. 1 tip is to get Antares charts - unofficial large scale charts of anchorages on the west coast that work alongside digital charts on an iPad or iPhone.
 The charts are surveyed by a real enthusiast- very professionally and provide a great resource for seeking out those anchorages that may have limited pilotage or chart detail.
 Link as follows http://www.antarescharts.co.uk/

-2. Scalasaig on Colonsay has incredibly well stocked shop and these can be hard to find.
-A great place to visit with beautiful beeches although little shelter if the wind has any south in it.
+2. Scalasaig on Colonsay has an incredibly well-stocked shop and these can be hard to find.
+A great place to visit with beautiful beaches although little shelter if the wind has any south in it.

 6. DIY sushi mackerel straight out of the sea on and onto your plate – English mustard makes a very passable alternative to wasabi!

 It costs nothing to explore your options with us.
 If you'd like to discuss your current boat insurance please do not hesitate to get in touch with me